BenLangmead/bowtie/MANUAL.markdown

 ==========================

 `bowtie-build` builds a Bowtie index from a set of DNA sequences.
-`bowtie-build` outputs a set of 6 files with suffixes `.1.ebwt`, `.2.ebwt`, `.3.ebwt`, `.4.ebwt`, `.rev.1.ebwt`, and
+`bowtie-build` outputs a set of 6 files with suffixes `.1.ebwt`, `.2.ebwt`, `.3.ebwt`, `.4.ebwt`, `.rev.1.ebwt`, and `.rev.2.ebwt`.
+(If
-`.rev.2.ebwt`.
+the total length of all the input sequences is greater than about 4 billion, then the index files will end in `ebwtl` instead of `ebwt`.)
 These files together constitute the index: they are all that is needed to align reads to that reference.
 The original sequence files are no longer used by Bowtie once the index is built.

 Use of Karkkainen's [blockwise algorithm] allows `bowtie-build` to trade off between running time and memory usage. `bowtie-build` has